Source Life

 The next best weapon for home defense is the revolver.
 Revolvers are the simplest and most reliable of hand guns.
-One of the major advantages of the revolver is its small size which allows for easy storage and access.
-Also, another benefit of the revolver is its price.
+One of the major advantages of the revolver is its small size, which allows for easy storage and access.
+Another benefit of the revolver is its price.
 You can find quality revolvers for as little as a few hundred dollars.

 Ease of Use & Reliability

 Revolvers are produced in double-action and single-action varieties.
 Single-action revolvers require the user to pull back the hammer manually before firing the gun.
 Most modern revolvers offer double-action operation, which alleviates the need to pull back the hammer before firing the weapon.
 While there are advantages to using a single-action revolver, the double-action revolver is the superior choice for home defense because of its ease of use.
 When an intruder has entered your home, you don’t want to have to think about cocking a gun.

-Because of it’s simple design, the revolver is an extremely reliable weapon.
+Because of i’s simple design, the revolver is an extremely reliable weapon.
 Unlike semi-automatic weapons, it is nearly impossible for a revolver to jam.
 If there is a round in the cylinder of a double-action revolver, pulling the trigger will fire the gun.
 Simple as that.
 This simplicity is an important factor for use in already stressful situations.